duvallj/blog/src/content/posts/2025-11-14-click-to-open-in-neovim-with-kitty.md

 + Click on a filename it outputted
 + To immediately open it in a new tab in the editor pane

 This, to me, was magical.
 However, I thought it out-of-reach for a lowly terminal user like myself, until I saw what [jyn was able to do with their terminal](https://jyn.dev/how-i-use-my-terminal/).
-This inspired me to create my own customized setup, which I shall now demonstrate:
+This inspired me to create my own customized setup, which I shall now explain in excruciating detail.

-TODO: video

-And explain in excruciating detail:

 ## The Basics